PSPSDK 2024-12-16

 Installation from source

-PSPSDK can be found in the Git repository located at https://github.com/pspdev/pspsdk. you can do the following command to download PSPSDK:
+PSPSDK can be found in the Git repository located at https://github.com/pspdev/pspsdk.
+You can do the following command to download PSPSDK:

 git clone https://github.com/pspdev/pspsdk.git